-$^{\scriptsize 1}$ Fee payable to non-United States (US) based directors.
-US based directors receive US\$50,000.
+2 Fee payable to non-United States (US) based directors.
+US-based directors receive USD\$55,000.

-&lt;sup>2 Fee payable to non-US based directors.
-US based directors receive US\$5,000.
+3 Fee payable to non-US based directors.
+US based directors receive USD\$5,000.

-&lt;sup>3 Payable only to non-executive directors who are members of the Committee (if any)
+4 Payable only to non-executive directors who are members of the Committee (if any)